tobz-nz/autoform-spark/readme.md

 - 3.8.2
--- add support for boolean attributes (required, autofocus, etc..) eg: array('autofocus'=>TRUE) -- add support for boolean attributes (required, autofocus, etc..) eg: array('autofocus'=>TRUE).
+-- add support for boolean attributes (required, autofocus, etc..) eg: array('autofocus'=>TRUE) -- The get() method now returns the field value by default, instead of false.
+-- add support for boolean attributes (required, autofocus, etc..) eg: array('autofocus'=>TRUE).
 -- add ability to pass an array of field id's to the set() method.
 -- add a buttons() method.
 This sets/gets the submit button markup.